 - To speed up the process, consider using two large-diameter cooking pots.
 Doubling the surface area will reduce your cooking time by half!

 - If you’ve ever fried anything before, you know that the temperature of the fat is key.
 Not hot enough, and the chips will absorb too much fat and won’t crisp.
 Too hot, and they’ll burn.
-I highly recommend using a thermometer if you have one.
-It really makes high-heat cooking easier, but I use it for homemade yogurt and salted caramel too.
-If you don’t, just be sure to test-fry one or two veggie slices before adding more.

 Yes, when you choose a vegetable chip over a potato chip, you will be getting less sodium and more fiber!

 This root vegetable chips recipe consists of yuca root, parsnips, russet potato, sweet potatoes, and beets.
+We liked the flavor of the potatoes, sweet potatoes, and beets the best because the frying brings out the hint of sweetness in the root veggies.

 - 24+ Best Hiking Snacks (Easy, Healthy, Family-Friendly)

-- Oatmeal Peanut Butter Energy Bites
+- Oatmeal Peanut Butter Energy Balls

 - Easy Homemade Crackers